dragos-tudor/frontend-rendering/README.md

   - the update is manually invoked by programmer [the states could be modified in batches].
   - there is no virtual DOM.
 - Other remarks:
-  - the async effects run immediately after all html tree elements are rendered or updated.
+  - the effects run when all html elements are rendered or updated.
-  - the sync/layouts effects run immediately without to wait for children to be rendered, updated.
+  - the initial effects run when each element is unrendered.
 - Performance:
   - rendering and updating operations have similar performances.
   - unrendering operation is 2-times slower [`rendering` library remove each tree element and clean properties, event handlers, internal data].

 ### Modules
 - *high-level modules*: rendering, rendering-components.
-- *low-level modules*: rendering-html, rendering-jsx, rendering-effects, rendering-states, rendering-equalities [shared].
+- *low-level modules*: rendering-html, rendering-jsx, rendering-effects, rendering-states, rendering-events, rendering-props, rendering-equalities [shared].
 - *low-level modules* completely independent ["parallel" modules].

 ### [Rendering](./rendering/)